PascalBod/IMTAtlantique-2022/exercisesForSession3.md

 ## Download the exercises

-In the Linux VM, open a terminal (**Main menu > Terminal**).
+In the Linux VM, open a terminal (**Main menu > Terminal**, in the task bar).
 In this terminal, create a directory where you will download a copy of the ESP-IDF projects used by the exercises:

 ```shell
 $ # Be sure to be in your home directory.